 I hope this helped some of you out there longing for a full frame camera realize that it’s not all about the camera body.
 Go get those lens you’ve been longing over first and I bet it’ll be the best investment you’ve ever made.

-Read the whole series: Everything you want to know about camera lenses
+Read the whole series on camera lenses

 Part 1: Understanding the writing on the lens